storytellersunited/storytellersunited.github.io/README.md

 Storytellers.link
 ===

-A diverse & inclusive community of innovative storytellers.
+A friendly community of innovative storytellers with diversity at its core.

 more soon ... 🚀